-‘RHONJ’ Cast Show Off Their Legs, Get Glammed Up In New Pic To Tease New Season
+'RHONJ' Cast Show Off Their Legs, Get Glammed Up In New Pic To Tease Season 11

-The cast of the Real Housewives of New Jersey showed off their legs and looked all glammed up in a new photograph as they usher in the 11th season of the Bravo television series.
-A second slide revealed the date the show would make its return to the entertainment network.
+The cast of the Real Housewives of New Jersey showed off their legs and were all glammed up in a new photograph to usher in Season 11 of the Bravo television series.
+A second slide in the Instagram post revealed the date the show would make its return.

-The group which includes from (L-R) Margaret Josephs, Jackie Goldschneider, Melissa Gorga, Teresa Giudice, Dolores Catania, and Jennifer Aydin will all return for what Bravo teased will be a highly-emotional group of episodes.
-The channel shared that there will be some highly-charged feuds this season and big, unexpected changes happening for the cast in their relationships with one another.
+The group -- which includes (from L-R) Margaret Josephs, Jackie Goldschneider, Melissa Gorga, Teresa Giudice, Dolores Catania, and Jennifer Aydin -- will all return for what Bravo teased will be a highly emotional group of episodes.
+The channel shared that there will be some major feuds this season and big, unexpected changes for the cast in their relationships with one another.

-Major developments will also occur with their loved ones, spouses, and even their own children as they grow up and into their own lives.
+Dramatic developments will also occur with their loved ones, spouses, and even their children as they grow up and into their own lives.

-In the snap, the women posed together for a group shot where they showed a united front for the cameras, however, as in seasons past, issues are usually simmering underneath their smiles.
+In the first snap, seen below, the women posed together for a group shot in which they showed a united front for the cameras.
+However, as in seasons past, issues are usually simmering underneath their smiles.

-Melissa stood next in the image.
-Her golden skin looked fabulous against a tan mini dress with thin straps atop her shoulders.
-Her dark tresses were parted in the middle and hung down her back.
-Melissa’s sister-in-law Teresa wore her raven-colored hair in big curls.
-Her peach-colored gown featured beaded shoulder straps and its length swept the floor at her feet.

-The final two women in the photograph were Dolores, who donned a form-fitting gown in a golden hue with a high slit that displayed her gams, and Jennifer, who wore a deep, bronze-toned one-shoulder short garment with a shirred bottom.
+The final two women in the photograph were Dolores, who wore a formfitting gown in a golden hue with a high slit, and Jennifer, in a deep, bronze-toned one-shoulder dress with a shirred bottom.

 In a second slide, the show's official logo was seen along with the date of its return, February 17.